If you can’t reach a settlement with your landlord, file an official complaint with the Rent Disputes Settlement Centre

 When to file a complaint?

-If you weren’t able to reach a settlement with your landlord and have exhausted all means of communication, then you are advised to file an official complaint with the Rent Disputes Settlement Centre at Dubai Land Department’s head office in Deira.
-The centre was established in order to smoothly resolve disputes between landlords and tenants, the committee working at the centre looks into all cases of disputes except those involving financial disputes like finance lease contracts, in addition to rental disputes located in the free zones (JAFZA, Tecom, DMC).
+If you weren’t able to reach a settlement with your landlord and have exhausted all means of communication, then you are advised to file an official complaint with the Rent Disputes Settlement Centre at the Dubai Land Department’s head office in Deira.
+The centre was established in order to smoothly resolve disputes between landlords and tenants.
+The committee working at the centre looks into all cases of disputes except those involving financial disputes like finance lease contracts, in addition to rental disputes located in the free zones (JAFZA, Tecom, DMC).
 The most common complaint is due to unfair rental increases issued by landlords which go against Rental Increase Laws in Dubai.
 Though sometimes, landlords need to file complaints against their tenants.